-SynthEyes is a program for 3-D camera-tracking, also known as match-moving.
+SynthEyes is a program for 3-D camera tracking, also known as match-moving.
 SynthEyes can look at the image sequence from your live-action shoot and determine how the real camera moved during the shoot, what the camera's field of view (~focal length) was, and where various locations were in 3-D, so that you can create computer-generated imagery that exactly fits into the shot.
 You can also track objects that are moving in the scene, which is known as object tracking or geometry tracking, to find out where they moved (or are located) in the 3-D environment.
 SynthEyes is widely used in film, television, commercial, and music video post-production.

 What can SynthEyes do for me?
-You can use SynthEyes to help insert animated creatures or vehicles; fix shaky shots; extend or fix a set; add virtual sets to green-screen shoots; replace signs or insert monitor images; produce 3D stereoscopic films; create architectural previews; reconstruct accidents; do product placements after the shoot; add 3D cybernetic implants, cosmetic effects, or injuries to actors; produce panoramic backdrops or clean plates; build textured 3-D meshes from images; add 3-D particle effects; or capture body motion to drive computer-generated characters.
+You can use SynthEyes to help insert animated creatures or vehicles; fix shaky shots; extend or fix a set; add virtual sets to green-screen shoots; replace signs or insert monitor images; produce 3D stereoscopic films; create architectural previews; reconstruct accidents or crashes; do product placements after the shoot; add 3D cybernetic implants, cosmetic effects, or injuries to actors; produce panoramic backdrops or clean plates; build textured 3-D meshes from images; add 3-D particle effects; or capture body motion to drive computer-generated characters.
 And those are just the more common uses; we're sure you can think of more.